userfrosting/extend-user/README.md

 ### Update the assets build & composer

-- Run `composer update` from the base web directory.
+- Run `composer update` from the root project directory.

 ### Run migration

-- Run `php bakery bake` from the base web directory.
+- Run `php bakery bake` from the root project directory.